baziotis/metap/README.md

 want because this is what you're working on.

-`metap` allows you to log all kinds of things, optionally supporting indentation and indexing.
+`metap` allows you to log all kinds of things, optionally supporting indentation and only logging within ranges.
 Here's another simple example of logging when we enter into function bodies:

 ```python,linenos
 # test_mp.py